Household-Management-101.com

 If most adults have to clean their own toilets, and children learn at an early age that cleaning is not valuable work they will resent doing it as an adult.

 Instead, isn't it appropriate to allow children to model appropriate and normal adult behavior through toys.
-I mean, that is what baby dolls are all about, or play tools, aren't they?
+After all, that is what baby dolls are all about, or play tools, aren't they?

 OK, enough of my rant.